Tahorakuri Wetland project

 After a blessing by kaumatua from Ngāti Tahu – Ngāti Whaoa, Angela Bull, CEO of Wairakei Pastoral, thanked everyone for all their commitment and hard work to bring the project to fruition.
 After a walk around the wetland, everyone shared kai and coffee.

 Just inside the entrance area an iPou (information post) has been installed.
 When a mobile phone is held up to it, a link opens, and visitors can view a video about the Ngāti Tahu – Ngāti Whaoa tribe.

 This 4.7 hectare area is located at the head of the Waiwhakarewaumu Stream, which meanders approximately 9 kilometres, to join the Waikato River.
-The new Tahorakuri Wetland will connect to the existing picnic and highway rest area on Archilles Farm, on the edge of SH5, between Taupo and Rotorua.
+The Tahorakuri Wetland connects to the existing picnic and highway rest area on Archilles Farm, on the edge of SH5, between Taupo and Rotorua.

 The vision behind the creation of the Tahorakuri Wetland is:

 - To show Wairakei Estate’s on-going commitment to leading sustainable land use.

 - To create an ecosystem of ponds and a thriving wetland plant/animal/insect community.

 - To reduce the potential for erosion.